szstonelee/gointernal/errInErr.md

 In Golang, we need deal with error because it may occurs, i.e. err != nil.

-In the above example, when we first call Fprintf(), it returns err.

-the following code checks err, and if it is not nil, output the info to os.Stderr.
+In the above example, after we first call Fprintf(), the following code checks err.
+If err is not nil, we output the info to os.Stderr.

 But the interesting things is, if Fprintf() in the error handling block returns error, what can we do?

-If we code for that, it is like the for-ever recursive game.
+If we go on to code for that, it is like the for-ever recursive game.

 Someone would say,

-1. the first Fprintf() is for os.Stdout, but the next one is for os.Stderr, so we do not need check error anymore.
+1. The first Fprintf() is for os.Stdout, but the next one is for os.Stderr, so we do not need check error anymore.

-2. the second Fptintf() using %v, which could guarantee no fault.
-(Sometimes, it prints out the address)
+2. The second Fptintf() use %v, which can guarantee no fault.
+Sometimes, if no more info, %v will print the memory address.

-Yes.
-They are explanations.

 But if something happen like: